New York Habitat Blog Home

 The massive public initiative titled Velib aims at cutting automobile congestion and pollution throughout the city.
 Under the plan, tourists may borrow bikes from one of 750 pick-up stations around the city and drop them off at any other station within 30 minutes; keep the bike longer and a small fee is applied.
 Joining the program is inexpensive: 1 euro a day or 5 euros for the week.

-With so many pick-up stations, nearly all of New York Habitat’s Paris Vacation Rental accommodations are very close to the popular, shiny new bikes.
+With so many pick-up stations, nearly all of New York Habitat’s Paris Vacation Rental are very close to the popular, shiny new bikes.

 Picture this Seine-side bike ride: